jatoran/adambandel.com/valadezfamily/DOCUMENTATION.md

 ## Overview:

 The Valadez Valor site is a web-based application designed for the Valadez family.
 It serves as a central hub for viewing shared memories (photo slideshows and videos), accessing family information like birthdays and name meanings, and linking to archived newsletters.
-It's designed to be hosted on GitHub Pages, providing an accessible platform for family members.
+It's designed to be hosted on GitHub Pages, providing an accessible platform for family members..

 Valadez Vine past issues:
 https://us9.campaign-archive.com/home/?u=c69f6591ff871e2b9a315b29b&id=2abc3a3d56